 Getting insurance for your construction business is probably one of the most important tasks you need to fulfill before launching the business.

-The construction business comes with a high risk for accidents and mishaps, which is why having insurance is so important.
+The construction business comes with a high risk of accidents and mishaps, which is why having insurance is so important.

 If a worker is injured on the job or becomes disabled due to an accident on the job site, the insurance will cover the costs for the employee.